dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 Ranking the topics by number of grants associated with it, number two, above at top he titled Immunization, which funding came from Center of Immunization and Respiratory Diseases.

 Topic three, interestingly had to do with domestic HIV/AIDS.
 LDA does a good job here of handling that the token "HIV" can show up in two topics.
-Can see also no funding for this topic came from Center for Global Health.
+Can see also, at 2.9% vs. 55.7%, much less funding for this topic came from Center for Global Health.

 ![lda topic 3](/images/ldatopic03.png "distribution of words in topic 3's vocabulary")